Asalamu alaykum wa rahmatullahi wa barakatu ladies

-See, over the course of teaching my kids, I have begun to master the art of deconstruction.
-The art of taking a simple activity, a topic or even an observation and breaking it down into multiple subjects.
+See, over the course of teaching my kids, I have delved into the art of deconstruction.
+The art of taking a simple activity, a topic or even observation and breaking it down into multiple subjects.
 Of course, subjects are never isolated.

 To read a Maths question involves reading skills, a science project may involve Math, and Islamic studies can link to History.
 But the skill of pulling all the subjects together, ensuring your lesson involves a piece of everything takes time and its something us homeschool mothers become good at.

 So why do we do it?
 Well, the answer is simple.
 As a homeschooling parent, you have taken on a big commitment.
 There is a pressure to get things right, make sure you’re doing enough, exposing your child to as much knowledge as possible.
 So we begin to deconstruct, squeezing out every inch of learning we can from a topic.
 Some may call it unit study overload.

 Now don’t get me wrong, I’m all for intertwining subjects and involving all types of learning and skills into one subject-we do it all the time!

 But when is that line crossed?
 When does that urge to deconstruct something simple, that urge to learn, learn and learn go from being deconstructive to damaging?

 Let me give you an example.
 Me and my daughter were watching a video on animals, she’s an avid animal lover and learning about insects, mammals and sea creatures is one of our favourite things we do together.
 Whilst watching the video, she must have expressed an interest in one particular animal, something as simple as “aww that’s so cute, I wish I had one!”.
 Well, being the deconstructive mum I am, I grabbed our encyclopedia, told her to pause the video, and said: “Come on sweety, let’s learn more about it”.

 But then I noticed her expression change, and she suddenly lost interest.